What is the typical daily profit of a Las Vegas casino anyway?

 Hence, if we discuss the casino earnings, we must realise that they vary greatly depending on the casino size and location, seasons, holiday time, and days of the week.

 Finally, the pandemic made its corrections to profit inflow.
 The leading providers missed billions of dollars in operating losses and faced 100% revenue decline in 2020.
 Overall, Nevada’s gaming industry revenue dropped to $18.3 billion in the 2020 fiscal year, down 25.2% from the previous year.
-The casinos on the Las Vegas Strip were more affected than casinos in any other part of the state due to their utter dependence on tourism.
+The casinos that accept Visa on the Las Vegas Strip were more affected than casinos in any other part of the state due to their utter dependence on tourism.

 As for the general trends, a few important indicators are to be mentioned: